Do you dream of doubling or even tripling your revenue?

 Direct marketing is great to test new markets.
 Direct mail is also more cost effective than many other forms of marketing.

 Thousands of people write blog posts, but only a very small percentage of those will publish a book.
 A book is a great differentiator.
 You don’t have to charge for your book.
 You could give it away as a gift to get more email subscribers.

 You could take your most popular blog posts and turn them into presentations.
-Slideshare is one of the most popular presentation-sharing platform.
+Slideshare is one of the most popular presentation-sharing platforms.
 They have over 60 million unique visitors in a month.
-When you post your presentation on their site you will get eye balls on your work.
+When you post your presentation on their site, you will get eyeballs on your work.